open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/ingestion/workflows/dbt/ingest-dbt-owner.md

 {% note %}

-If a table already has a owner linked to it, owner from the dbt will not update the current owner.
+If a table already has an owner linked to it, owner from the dbt will not update the current owner.

 {% /note %}